GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

 1. Deploy Bootstrap

-    ```
-    arete create landing-zone-controller --region=northamerica-northeast1
-    ```

-    or set the region as an environment variable - for later usage

-    ```
-    export REGION=northamerica-northeast1
-    arete create landing-zone-controller --region=$REGION

-    ```

-    This command will create a new project and deploy a Config Controller instance for you.
-This will create a project at the top level and can be moved into a folder if you like.

-    Set Permissions additional permission
+    This bootstrap assume you have a [Config Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview) instance provisioned already.
+If you do not you can follow either the [quickstart]https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview) guide or the [detailed install guide](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/docs/advanced-install.md) for advanced users.

+    This Solution will require the Config Controller instance to have the following permissions.

     ```
     export ORG_ID=your-org-id
     ```